catscarlet/Web-Log-Analyzer-IceFairy/README.md

 - Analyze Status can't show Analyzing.
 No idea why `vue.$nextTick()` refused to work.
 - Change `Number per Page` will cause page refreshing. vue-router don't support safe reload or instant reload.
 - VUE and Element UI will cause any kinds of unknown bugs.
 The code is working today, but tomorrow, it may be unavaliable to build with no reason.

+## Why named IceFairy

+I don't want to name it as just 'Web Log Analyzer', and the color scheme is ice fairy so, this is it.